cysouw/diathesis/text/c03_prepositions.md

 ## Introduction

 In this chapter only those alternations are considered that involve pure flagging, i.e. case-marked constituents or prepositional phrases.
-There are many different alternations that involve prepositions, like antipassives [@next a,b], see [@sec:prepositions-accusative-antipassive], anticausatives [@next c,d], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next e,f], see [@sec:prepositions-instrument-applicative], and many more.
+There are many different alternations that involve prepositions, like antipassives [@next a], see [@sec:prepositions-accusative-antipassive], anticausatives [@next b], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next c], see [@sec:prepositions-instrument-applicative], and many more.

 ::: ex
 a.
-Ich schlürfe meinen Tee.
+Ich schlürfe meinen Tee. \
+   Ich schlürfe an meinem Tee.
 b.
-Ich schlürfe an meinem Tee.
+Er quietscht mit den Reifen. \
+   Die Reifen quietschen.
 c.
-Er quietscht mit den Reifen.
-d.
-Die Reifen quietschen.
-e.
-Er füllt Schnaps in die Flasche.
+Er füllt Schnaps in die Flasche. \
-f.
    Er füllt die Flasche mit Schnaps.
 :::

-There are also various alternations that necessarily involve obligatory local prepositional phrases, like causatives [@next a,b], see [@sec:prepositions-haben-caused-location], resultatives [@next c], see [@sec:prepositions-intransitive-location-as-result], and raised possessors [@next d,e,] see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+There are also various alternations that necessarily involve obligatory local prepositional phrases, like causatives [@next a], see [@sec:prepositions-haben-caused-location], resultatives [@next b], see [@sec:prepositions-intransitive-location-as-result], and raised possessors [@next c] see [@sec:prepositions-possessor-of-location-to-dative-experiencer].

 ::: ex
 a.
-Der Pullover hängt im Schrank.
+Der Pullover hängt im Schrank. \
+   Ich hänge den Pullover in den Schrank.
 b.
-Ich hänge den Pullover in den Schrank.
+Der Wind weht. \
+   Der Wind weht die Blätter durch die Luft.
 c.
-Der Wind weht die Blätter durch die Luft.
-d.
-Er schaut über meine Schulter.
+Er schaut über meine Schulter. \
-e.
    Er schaut mir über die Schulter.
 :::

 Prepositional phrases in German are partly governed arguments and partly non-governed adverbial phrases.
-This distinction is not overtly marked and leads to recurrent ambiguity, e.g. between *warten auf* 'to wait for' and *warten auf* 'to wait while being on top of something' [@next].
+This distinction is not overtly marked and leads to recurrent ambiguity, e.g. between *warten auf* 'to wait for something' and *warten auf* 'to wait while being on top of something' [@next].
 It is of central importance to clearly delimit governed from non-governed prepositions, as discussed extensively in [@sec:prepositions-delimiting-governed-prepositional-phrases]).

 ::: ex
 Der König wartet auf seinem alten Thron auf seinen neuen Thron.